redfox67/ElementalFoxes/README.md

 ## Installation

-1. Download the mod file.
-(When available)
+1. Download the mod file. (elementalfoxes-1.3.jar)
 2. Place the file in your Minecraft `mods` folder.
-3. Launch Minecraft with Forge installed.
+3. Launch Minecraft with Forge 1.16.5 installed.

 ## Contributing